-Division 4 Movement of animals, animal parts and animal products within Australia
+Division 4-Movement of animals, animal parts and animal products within Australia

-56 Removal of animals, animal parts and animal products from Protected Zone (Quarantine Act, ss 5 (1) and 13 (1) (g))
+56 Removal of animals, animal parts and animal products from Protected Zone (Quarantine Act, ss 5(1) and 13(1)(g))

-(1) The removal of any thing to which subsection (2) applies from a part of Australia in the Protected Zone or an area in the vicinity of the Protected Zone, to any other part of the Commonwealth, is prohibited unless a Director of Quarantine has granted a permit for the removal.

-Note 1 Area in the vicinity of the Protected Zone means an area about which a notice is in force under subsection 5 (8) of the Quarantine Act, see the definition in subsection 5 (1).
+- (1) The removal of any thing to which subsection (2) applies from a part of Australia in the Protected Zone or an area in the vicinity of the Protected Zone, to any other part of the Commonwealth, is prohibited unless a Director of Quarantine has granted a permit for the removal. - Note 1: Area in the vicinity of the Protected Zone means an area about which a notice is in force under subsection 5(8) of the Quarantine Act, see the definition in subsection 5(1).
 A notice under that subsection was published in the Gazette of 14 February 1985.
 The area described in that notice is the area:

-- ... bounded by a line: - (a) commencing at the point of Latitude $10^{\circ} 30' 00''$ South, Longitude $144^{\circ} 10' 00''$ East; - (b) running thence west along the parallel of Latitude $10^{\circ} 30' 00''$ South to its intersection by the meridian of Longitude $141^{\circ} 20' 00''$ East; - (c) thence north along that meridian to its intersection by parallel of latitude $10^{\circ} 28' 00''$ South; - (d) thence east along the parallel of Latitude $10^\circ~28'~00''$ South to its intersection by the Longitude $144^\circ~10'~00''$ East; - (e) thence south along the meridian of Longitude 144° 10' 00" East to its intersection by the parallel of Latitude 10° 30' 00" South.

-Note 2 For what a Director of Quarantine must consider when deciding whether to grant such a permit, see Part 8.

-- (2) This subsection applies to:

-- (a) a live animal; or

-- (b) an animal part; or

-- (c) goods wholly or partly of animal origin -

-but does not apply to:

-- (d) stores for consumption on board a vessel (other than an aircraft) if they are not removed from the vessel; or - (e) an animal that is a cnidarian, echinoderm, tunicate, fish, crustacean or marine mollusc; or - (f) a part of an animal of any of those kinds; or - (g) goods wholly or partly made from an animal of any of those kinds.
+... bounded by a line:

+- (a) commencing at the point of Latitude 10° 30' 00" South, Longitude 144° 10' 00" East; - (b) running thence west along the parallel of Latitude 10° 30' 00" South to its intersection by the meridian of Longitude 141° 20' 00" East; - (c) thence north along that meridian to its intersection by parallel of latitude 10° 28' 00" South; - (d) thence east along the parallel of Latitude 10° 28' 00" South to its intersection by the Longitude 144° 10' 00" East; - (e) thence south along the meridian of Longitude 144° 10' 00'' East to its intersection by the parallel of Latitude 10° 30' 00'' South. - Note 2: For what a Director of Quarantine must consider when deciding whether to grant such a permit, see Part 8. - (2) This subsection applies to: - (a) a live animal; or - (b) an animal part; or - (c) goods wholly or partly of animal origin- - but does not apply to: - (d) stores for consumption on board a vessel (other than an aircraft) if they are not removed from the vessel; or - (e) an animal that is a cnidarian, echinoderm, tunicate, fish, crustacean or marine mollusc; or - (f) a part of an animal of any of those kinds; or - (g) goods wholly or partly made from an animal of any of those kinds.

-56A Removal of animals, animal parts and animal products from Torres Strait Special Quarantine Zone (Quarantine Act, ss 5 (1) and 13 (1) (g))
+56A Removal of animals, animal parts and animal products from Torres Strait Special Quarantine Zone (Quarantine Act, ss 5(1) and 13(1)(g))

-(1) The removal of an animal product mentioned in table 15 (other than an animal product to which subsection (2) applies) from the Torres Strait Special Quarantine Zone to any other part of Australia south of the parallel 10° 28' south latitude is prohibited unless a Director of Quarantine has granted a permit for the removal.
+- (1) The removal of an animal product mentioned in table 15 (other than an animal product to which subsection (2) applies) from the Torres Strait Special Quarantine Zone to any other part of Australia south of the parallel 10° 28' south latitude is prohibited unless a Director of Quarantine has granted a permit for the removal. - Note 1: For the definition of Torres Strait Special Quarantine Zone, see section 3.